dwaynejs/parse-dwayne-html/README.md

 }
 ```

-There are two types of options: ones that are used by the loader,
+There are two types of options: ones that are used by loaders,
-plugin and noy by the end Dwayne user and ones that are usually passed
+plugins and etc (not by the end Dwayne user) and ones that are usually
-through it.
+passed through.

 Plugins options: